wcasper/problem-seminar/about.md

 permalink: /about/
 ---

-This is the website for the CSUF Virtual Geometry Seminar.
+This is the website for the CSUF Problem Solving Seminar.